Senior Research Scientist, Inria

 Teaching (since 2004)

-- ENSAI: Big Data – lectures and practical sessions (24h/year since 2013).
+ENSAI – responsible of the Big Data magagement course of the Statistics and Data Science track – lectures and practical sessions (24h/year since 2013).

-- EIT ICT Labs Master School, University of Rennes 1, SDS module, (10h/year since 2014).
+EIT ICT Labs Master School, University of Rennes 1, SDS module, (10h/year since 2014).

-- CEA-EDF-INRIA School (2009) on emerging grid middleware standards: lectures on grid data management (9h).
+CEA-EDF-INRIA School (2009) on emerging grid middleware standards: lectures on grid data management (9h).